olliefr/gke-auto-sandbox/README.md

 * [Preemptible VM instances](https://cloud.google.com/compute/docs/instances/preemptible) are used for cluster nodes by default.
 * Terraform: all Google Cloud assets are deployed from a single Terraform module.
 * Terraform: very recent versions of Terraform and its providers are used.
+* Terraform: some input variables are not validated.

 Which are all acceptable trade-offs for my use case.
 And it's quite fun to play with.